argoproj/argoproj/community/membership.md

    - Complete every item on the checklist ([preview the current version of the template][membership template])
    - Make sure that the list of contributions included is representative of your work on the project.
 - Have your sponsoring reviewers reply confirmation of sponsorship: `+1`
-- Once your sponsors have responded, your request will be reviewed by the Argoproj GitHub Admin team.
+- Once your sponsors have responded, your request will be reviewed by the project leads.
 Any missing information will be requested.

 ### Responsibilities and privileges